See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming

 \subsection{Controlled experiment: Model reliability}

-We first evaluate Switcher scalability in a controlled experiment~(Sec.~\ref{sec:exp1}) where the number of competing decision-state classes increases from 2 to 8.
+We first evaluate Switcher scalability in a controlled experiment where the number of competing decision-state classes increases from 2 to 8.
 We vary three binary factors on the task-board: (i) door open/closed, (ii) peg at $l_A$/missing, and (iii) probe at $l_B$/missing, i.e., $8$ distinct state variations (Fig.~\ref{fig:growingclasses}, bottom).
 For each variation, we verify on five test executions.
-As baselines, we include SIFT matching and an AEGP model, which quickly degrade as class counts increase.
-As shown in Fig.~\ref{fig:growingclasses} (top), the proposed DINO-based attention model \texttt{dinov2 small attn} is overall the most reliable under growth of classes, remaining above $90\%$ up to 5 DS classes (compared to $62.5 \%$ for SIFT).
+As baselines, we include SIFT matching and an AEGP model~(Sec.~\ref{sec:baselines}), which quickly degrade as class counts increase.
+As shown in Fig.~\ref{fig:growingclasses} (top), the proposed DINO-based attention model \texttt{dinov2 small attn} has the best decision success under growth of classes, remaining above $90\%$ up to 5 DS classes (compared to $62.5 \%$ for SIFT).